curl/curl/docs/libcurl/libcurl-ws.md

 flexible than limited to plain downloads or uploads, libcurl offers two different API models to use it:

+1. CURLOPT_WRITEFUNCTION model:
-1. Using a write callback with CURLOPT_WRITEFUNCTION(3) much like other downloads for when the traffic is download oriented.
+Using a write callback with CURLOPT_WRITEFUNCTION(3) much like other downloads for when the traffic is download oriented.

+2. CURLOPT_CONNECT_ONLY model:
-2. Using CURLOPT_CONNECT_ONLY(3) and use the WebSocket recv/send
+Using curl_ws_recv(3) and curl_ws_send(3) functions.
-functions.

-# Callback model

-When a write callback is set and a WebSocket transfer is performed, the callback is called to deliver all WebSocket data that arrives.

-The callback can then call curl_ws_meta(3) to learn about the details of the incoming data fragment.

-# CONNECT_ONLY model
+## CURLOPT_WRITEFUNCTION MODEL

+CURLOPT_CONNECT_ONLY(3) must be unset or **0L** for this model to take effect.

+curl_easy_perform(3) establishes and sets up the WebSocket communication and then blocks for the whole duration of the connection. libcurl calls the callback configured in CURLOPT_WRITEFUNCTION(3), whenever an incoming chunk of WebSocket data is received.
+The callback is handed a pointer to the payload data as an argument and can call curl_ws_meta(3) to get relevant metadata.

+## CURLOPT_CONNECT_ONLY MODEL

+CURLOPT_CONNECT_ONLY(3) must be **2L** for this model to take effect.
-By setting CURLOPT_CONNECT_ONLY(3) to **2L**, the transfer only establishes and setups the WebSocket communication and then returns control back to the application.

-Once such a setup has been successfully performed, the application can proceed and use curl_ws_recv(3) and curl_ws_send(3) freely to exchange WebSocket messages with the server.
+curl_easy_perform(3) only establishes and sets up the WebSocket communication and then returns control back to the application.
+The application can then use curl_ws_recv(3) and curl_ws_send(3) to exchange WebSocket messages with the server.

+# RAW MODE

+libcurl can be told to speak WebSocket in "raw mode" by setting the **CURLWS_RAW_MODE** bit of the CURLOPT_WS_OPTIONS(3) option.

+Raw WebSocket means that libcurl passes on the data from the network without parsing it, leaving that entirely to the application.

+This mode is intended for applications that already have a WebSocket parser/engine and want to switch over to use libcurl for enabling WebSocket, and keep parts of the existing software architecture.